facebookresearch/LIGHT/crowdsourcing/custom_world_interactions/webapp/README.md

 The rest of the files are associated with the process of building the finalized javascript main via node and outputting it into the server directory.

 - **.babelrc**: links presets and plugins required for babel to transpile the react jsx files into pure js.
-- **package.json**: contains the build dependencies and directs the main build process to run the contents of the webpack config file.
-- **webpack.config.js**: configures webpack to grab the contents of the `dev` folder and output the final built file to `server/static`.
+- **package.json**: contains the build dependencies and directs the main build process to run the contents of the webpack config filechec **webpack.config.js**: configures webpack to grab the contents of the `dev` folder and output the final built file to `server/static`.